 Finding critical vulnerabilities in your web application on Friday at 5PM.

-Hey, I’m Phil Thomas, but I go by fatzombi on the internet.
+Hey, I’m Phil Thomas, but I go by fz42 on the internet.

 I used to build software, now I break it.
-I am currently working with Stratum Security as an Application Security Consultant Lead.
+I am currently working with Stratum Security as an Application/Cloud Security Consultant Lead.

 I am a hacker, technologist, gamer, and aspiring farmsteader.
 I am passionate about security, privacy, and technology.
 I am a father and husband.
 I am a human.